ARKANSAS

 (1863 - 1865), DeValls Bluff

-A Union arsenal and barracks during the Civil War.
-It was later used as a hospital, courthouse, and opera house after the war.
+A major Union supply depot, arsenal, and barracks during the Civil War.
+It was established at the furthest navigable point on the Arkansas River during periods of low water, where men and supplies could then be sent by rail to Little Rock.
+The arsenal building was later used as a hospital, courthouse, and opera house after the war.

 St. Charles Battery